-Bernard Vienat is an art professional based in Berlin.
+Bernard Vienat is an art historian and curator based in Berlin and Geneva.
 He studied philosophy and art history at the University of Bern and at the Freie Universität Berlin and in the master’s program for Curatorial Studies at the Städelschule and Goethe Universität, Frankfurt am Main.
 His research focuses on interdisciplinary development between art, science and geopolitics.
 This can be seen in his recent projects and exhibitions such as Futurs incertains at the Musée de géologie de Lausanne and MAP (2019), There Will Come Soft Rains at Basis, Frankfurt am Main (2018), Vorticidad in Mexico City (2016), or the double exhibition Let’s invent a language to narrate my story at Dienstgebäude, Zürich and andata.ritorno, Geneva (2014).
 He founded art-werk in 2012.

 Romain Geiser studied in Geneva, Olten and Berlin.
-He has a master's degree in sociology, and he graduated with a CAS in NPO management from the FHNW.
+He has a master's degree in sociology, and he graduated with a CAS in nonprofit organization management from the FHNW.
 He developed a taste for contemporary art during his time in Geneva.
-Activist and disruptive to the core, he made his first steps in organizing flashmobs and public events in the world of art galleries.
-He then flew to Asia where he was involved in an elephant conservation project.
-He joined Amnesty International in 2011, organizing countless campaign projects to defend human rights, setting up an action network for 15-25 year old and organizing several dozen participatory workshops in Switzerland and abroad.
+Activist and disruptive to the core, he made his first steps in organizing flash mobs and public events in the world of art galleries.
+After spending time in Asia where he was involved in an elephant conservation project, he joined Amnesty International in 2011, organizing countless campaign projects to defend human rights, setting up an action network for 15-25-year-old and organizing numerous participatory workshops in Switzerland and abroad.